X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 $FEED: `memory_decompress` - decompress LZSA2 block
 $FF74: `fetch` - read a byte from any RAM or ROM bank
 $FF77: `stash` - write a byte to any RAM bank
+$FF99: `MEMTOP` - get number of banks and address of end of usable RAM

 <!---
 *** undocumented - we might remove it